expln/metamath-lamp-docs/mm_lamp_versions/v32/macros/creating_a_simple_macro.md

 ### Running arbitrary JavaScript code in a web browser

 Before creating a macro let's see how we can run arbitrary JavaScript code in a web browser.
-Many contemporary web browsers allows access to a console where you can run JavaScript code.
+Many contemporary web browsers allow access to a console where you can run JavaScript code.
-Usually you can open such console on any tab a menu.
+Usually you can open such console on any tab using a menu.
 For exampe, this is how you can open it in Firefox:

 ![](open_browser_console.png)